SecretFoundation/SNIPs/SNIP-52.md

     Furthermore, Alice now has a seed she can use to derive future Notification IDs offline for subsequent transfer events (i.e., without having to query this contract again)

-2. Before, after, or simultaneously with step 1, Alice subscribes to transaction events:
+3. Alice subscribes to execution events on the token contract:
     ```json
     {
       "jsonrpc": "2.0",
       "id": "0",
       "method": "subscribe",
       "params": {
-        "query": "tm.event='Tx'"
+        "query": "wasm.contract_address='secret1ku936rhzqynw6w2gqp4e5hsdtnvwajj6r7mc5z'"
       }
     }
     ```

-    Alice will now receive a JSONRPC message for each new transaction event from the chain, from which she can search for her unique Notification ID.
+    Alice will now receive a JSONRPC message for each new execution of the contract, from which she can search for her unique Notification ID.

-    Alternatively, if she trusts the WebSocket server won't record her activity, she can use a filter in the `query` field of her subscription message, e.g., `tm.event='Tx' AND wasm.ZjZjYzVhYjU4 EXISTS` .
+    Alternatively, if she trusts the WebSocket server won't record her activity, she can use a filter in the `query` field of her subscription message, e.g., `wasm.ZjZjYzVhYjU4 EXISTS` .

-3. Some time later, Bob executes a SNIP-20 transfer of token X to Alice's account:
+4. Some time later, Bob executes a SNIP-20 transfer of token X to Alice's account:
     ```json
     {
       "transfer": {